 - Wash the bell peppers, clean out the seeds and cut them into strips.

-- Add the heavy cream, garlic paste, paprika powder, chili powder, season with salt and pepper to taste and let simmer for a couple of minutes.
+- Add the heavy cream, garlic paste, paprika powder, chili powder, season with and pepper to taste and let simmer for a couple of minutes.

 - In another pan heat vegetable oil over medium heat.